P20 – Flotation Kinetics of Ultrafine Mineral Particles using a Sparger in a Downcomer

 A higher degree by research will give added impetus to your chosen career path.
 It will also open up exciting new pathways for you to explore.
 At the University of Newcastle you will be located within a dynamic research precinct interconnected with local, national and global industry.

 Our region is being defined by its innovation and we are at its epicentre.
-Newcastle Innovation serves to connect researchers with commercial clients, providing a platform to take your research discoveries to the market.
+Our Doctoral Training Centres connect researchers with industry partners, and support the production of impactful research outcomes and life-ready graduates.

 Our Global Impact Clusters are a means of facilitating meaningful, collaborative research for staff and students on an international scale.
 They are founded on the concept of multi-disciplinarily and high impact.
 This positions the University of Newcastle at the forefront of the future economy, where rapid technological and societal shifts will demands research partnerships that reach across specialisms and national boundaries.